viant/mly/README.md

 The web service supports multiple TensorFlow model integrations on the URI level, with `GET`, `POST`  method support with HTTP 2.0 in full duplex mode as provided by Golang libraries.

-The service automatically detects and reloads any model changes.
+The service automatically detects and reloads any model changes; it will poll the source files for modifications once a minute.
 Technically, any HTTP client can work with the service, but to get the seamless caching benefit, it's recommended to use provided client.

 ## Quickstart